XgDuan/gnu-radio-am/README.md

 # Basic information
 > In the following part, we assume that you have a **Respberry pi** and a **rtl-sdr** hardware.

-The eewls(Electronic Engineering WireLess)project provides a SOC(System on Chip) code for am audio decoding as long as a fm dcoder and some other modules for you to build an am audio decoder or learn gnu-raido through our lucid code.
+The eewls(Electronic Engineering WireLess)project provides a SOC(System on Chip) code for am audio decoding as well as a fm dcoder and some other modules for you to build an am audio decoder or learn gnu-raido through our lucid code.

 Also, all runnable codes are under `example/`. those `*.grc`s are grc files that show the system structure and those `*.py`s are python files that can be run directly with `python *.py`.
 More specifically, those end with `_0`  are mostly built upon raw gnuradio module and **gr-baz**. those ene with `_1` are built with `gr-eewls`, which package the swollen system into a single module.